 During the Second World War, one of the most guarded secrets of the Allies was the work done at a seemingly nondescript country house in Bletchley, Milton Keynes.
 This was Bletchley Park, which became the nerve centre of Allied code-breaking.
 The w

 The 23rd Headquarters Special Troops, popularly known as the “Ghost Army,” was one of the most innovative and unique units of the United States Army during the Second World War.
-Officially designated as a tactical deception unit, the Ghost Army was
+O

 The Battle of Remagen was a pivotal moment in the Allied invasion of Germany during World War II.
 This battle was fought in the small German town of Remagen across the River Rhine, which separated the Allies from Nazi Germany.
 The American Army's c